abravodev/epubator/README.md

 ## Known issues
 In the event of crash, unexpected stoppages or insufficient memory try setting Page per file to 1 and/or disable the extraction of images and try again (sometimes helps).

-I converted a lot of books (italians and some english) with ePUBator, but with someone the conversion can fail (raster PDF, columns, out of order chars).
+I converted a lot of books (italians and some english) with ePUBator, but with some of them the conversion can fail (raster PDF, columns, out of order chars).

 I never try with arabic or asian characters, right to left or vertical writing and I don't know if (and how) the iText library can manage those pdf.
 I'm sorry.

-On some books we can find wrong chars (e.g. �� instead of ��), it seems a iText's problem (another PDF library extract the same text correctly).
+On some books we can find wrong chars (e.g. the vowels with backticks in languages like the Italian), it seems a iText's problem (another PDF library extract the same text correctly).
 I'm looking for a better one, free and Android compatible.

 ## Permissions required
 - *READ_EXTERNAL_STORAGE* and *WRITE_EXTERNAL_STORAGE* for save the ePUB file